Visas, Expats & New Australians

 Buying on a visa is possible, but it is not the same deal a permanent resident gets.
 Better to hear the costs now than discover them mid-application.

 Deposit first.
 Many lenders that accept temporary residents can lend up to around 80% of the property's value.
 In plain terms, you cover at least 20% yourself, plus purchase costs.
 Say you want a $600,000 home.
 Under that 80% limit you could plan for a $120,000 deposit, plus stamp duty and other costs on top.
-Temporary residents also generally need FIRB approval to buy residential property.
-That adds a government fee and extra time, so build both into your plan.
+Foreign persons generally need foreign-investment approval, and established dwellings are generally prohibited until 30 June 2029, subject to limited exceptions.
+New dwellings and vacant residential land have separate options, fees and conditions, so confirm the property type before planning around a purchase.
 On price, the lenders in this space typically charge more than the mainstream banks.
 Some also use a one-off risk-fee style charge instead of LMI (lenders mortgage insurance - the fee banks charge buyers with small deposits).
 The practical read: a visa-holder loan is usually a get-in-now loan, not a keep-forever loan.
 Many of my clients treat it as stage one.
 They refinance - move the loan to a cheaper mainstream lender - once permanent residency lands.

 What actually improves a visa file